-For example, if I take this alpha what is the d required? d= so that this number is very large.
-Please see the thickness of the material required will depend on the value of alpha.
-We want alpha d to be very large which means either alpha has to be large or d has to be large.
-Alpha is a parameter, which is characteristic of the material.
-For a given material, here is the alpha variation

-At a given wavelength therefore if a good quantity of the incident photon has to be absorbed, you have to choose the right value of d.
+For example, if I take this alpha what is the d required, d equal to, so that this number is very large?
+Please see, the thickness of the material required will depend on the value of alpha.
+We want alpha d to be very large, alpha d to be very large, which means, either alpha has to be large or d has to be large.
+Alpha is a parameter, which is characteristic of the material; for a given material, here is the alpha variation at a given wavelength.
+Therefore, if a good quantity of the incident photon has to be absorbed, you have to choose the right value of d.

 Let me take an example.
-For example, I want that 90% of light has to be absorbed.
-So if I want 90% of light to be absorbed, this implies 1-e to the power -alpha d must be=0.9, 90% has to be absorbed so this is the fractional number, so this must be=0.9 or e to the power -alpha d must be=this will go here so it is 0.1, -0.1.

-"Professor - student conversation starts."
-This will go here and this will come here so 0.1 okay "Professor - student conversation ends." and therefore alpha d if you take log so this will give you -alpha d=ln 0.1 or 1/10 or alpha d therefore you can find out d=ln 0.1 or I can write this as 1/10, so it will become -1 and therefore I have d=1/alphaln 10.
-Is this correct? d=1/alphaln 10 so this is=this is 20,000 centimeter inverse.
+For example, I want that 90 percent of light has to be absorbed.
+So, if I want 90 percent of light has to be absorbed, to be absorbed, this implies, 1 minus e to the power minus alpha d must be equal to 0.9.
+90 percent has to be absorbed, so this is the fractional number, so this must be equal to 0.9 or e to the power minus alpha d must be equal to, this will go here, so it is 0.1 minus 0.1 minus 0.1.
+This will go here and this is 0.1 and therefore, alpha d, if you take log, so this will give you alpha d.
+Alpha d minus alpha d is equal to ln 0.1, 0.1 or 1 by 10 or alpha d.
+Therefore, you can find out d is equal to ln 0.1 or I can write this as 1 by 10, so it will become minus 1.
+And therefore, I have d is equal to 1 by alpha into ln 10.
+Is this correct? d is equal to 1 over alpha into ln 10, so this is 20000 centimeter inverse.